SinghyTheDev/Memetic-Knapsack-Solver/README.md

 3. **Output:** At the end of each trial the algorithm stores the results in a text file, including the best solutions bit representations, profits, and best and worst values at each generation.

 ## How to Run
 To run the program, run main function in Main.
 Hyperparamaters are in Configurations class.
-Test instances are in the /testInstances folder.
-Trial output files are in the /trialOutputs folder.
+Test instances are in /testInstances folder.
+Trial output files are in /trialOutputs folder.